verilog-to-routing/vtr-verilog-to-routing/vtr_flow/benchmarks/verilog/koios/README.md

 ## Proxy benchmarks
 In Koios 2.0, there are 8 synthetic/proxy benchmarks.
 These were generated using a framework that is present [here](https://github.com/UT-LCA/koios_proxy_benchmarks).
 To generate more benchmarks using this framework, use the generate_benchmark.py script.

+## SystemVerilog benchmarks
+In Koios, there are 3 system-verilog benchmarks.
+These are based on ARM FixyNN DeepFreeze and accelerate some layers of MobileNet.

 ## Regressions
 Koios benchmarks are tested by the following tasks in VTR:
 | Suite         |Test Description      | Target | Complex DSP Features   | Config file   | Frontend   | Parser   |